karavan88/NonCognitiveSkillsCitiesOECD/README.md

 # Non-Cognitive Skills
-codes for the research on non-cognitive skills based on the OECD Survey on Social and Emotional Skills
+Codes for the research on non-cognitive skills based on the OECD Survey on Social and Emotional Skills

 The original data comes from here https://www.oecd.org/education/ceri/social-emotional-skills-study/